KelanuRanganath/kelanuranganath.github.io/docs/grass.md

 My home gym is the rock wall at Wooden.

 ### Slacklining
-I have recently switched to using 100m of BC Blue with a primitave tension setup.
+I have recently switched to using 100m of 1" BC Blue with a primitave tension setup.
+My current goal is 30m [Chongo](http://www.chongonation.com/) sit start.

 ### Snowboarding
 Yep, it's pretty fun.